 One of the mandates of the Electoral Commission of Zambia (the Commission) is to manage electoral conflicts and resolve disputes.
-This mandate is set out in section 111 of the Electoral Act.
+This mandate is set out in section 113 of the Electoral Process Act No. 35 2016.
 In pursuance of this mandate the Commission has established Conflict Management Committees at national and district levels.

 These committees are composed of a Chairperson appointed by the Commission; a Vice Chairperson; One representative from each registered political party; representatives of civil society organizations and representatives of such Government ministries and institutions as determined by the Commission, such as the Zambia Police, Anti Corruption Commission and the Drug Enforcement Commission; and the secretariat.

 The Committees are mandated to manage and resolve electoral conflicts in a prudent and timely manner, with a view of achieving peaceful elections and mutual resolutions through mediation of conflicts that arise in the electoral process.
 This is done through the publication and enforcement of the Electoral Code of Conduct which regulates the conduct of the media, polling agents, political parties, monitors, observers and candidates during elections.